Deltares/Wflow.jl/docs/src/user_guide/install.md

 bin\wflow_cli
 ```

-Check whether the installation was performed successfully, run `wflow_cli` with no
+Check whether the installation was performed successfully by running `wflow_cli` with no
-arguments in the command line will give the following message:
+arguments in the command line.
+This will give the following message:

 ```
 Usage: wflow_cli 'path/to/config.toml'